 You can use the zfs set command to modify any settable dataset property.
-For a list of settable dataset properties, see "Settable ZFS Properties" on page 73.
+Or, you can use the zfs create command to set properties when the dataset is created.
+For a list of settable dataset properties, see "Settable ZFS Native Properties" on page 87.
 The zfs set command takes a property/value sequence in the format of property=value and a dataset name.